 After almost two years of snap lockdowns, travel bans and restricted freedoms, Australia is meeting the vaccination levels required to finally begin living with the COVID-19 virus.
-But, what does ‘living with the virus’ actually mean, and just how ‘free’ will we be in the future?
+But, as the risk of illness and virus variations remain, what does living safely with the virus actually mean, and just how ‘free’ will we be in the future?
 Contact spoke to a range of UQ experts to find out.

 Living safely with the virus